pyg-team/pytorch_geometric/docs/source/tutorial/distributed_pyg.rst

 #.
 Utilizing **DDP for model training** in conjunction with **RPC for remote sampling and feature fetching routines** (with TCP/IP protocol and `gloo <https://github.com/facebookincubator/gloo>`_ communication backend) allows for data parallelism with distinct data partitions at each node.
 #.
 The implementation via custom :class:`~torch_geometric.data.GraphStore` and :class:`~torch_geometric.data.FeatureStore` APIs provides a flexible and tailored interface for distributing large graph structure information and feature storage.
 #. **Distributed neighbor sampling** is capable of sampling in both local and remote partitions through RPC communication channels.
-   All advanced functionality of single-node sampling are also applicable for distributed training, *e.g.*, heterogeneous sampling, link-level sampling, temporal sampling, *etc*..
+   All advanced functionality of single-node sampling are also applicable for distributed training, *e.g.*, heterogeneous sampling, link-level sampling, temporal sampling, *etc*.
-#. **Distributed data loaders** offer a high-level abstraction for managing sampler processes, ensuring simplicity and seamless integration with standard :pyg:`PyG`  data loaders..
+#. **Distributed data loaders** offer a high-level abstraction for managing sampler processes, ensuring simplicity and seamless integration with standard :pyg:`PyG`  data loaders.
 #.
 Incorporating the Python `asyncio <https://docs.python.org/3/library/asyncio.html>`_ library for asynchronous processing on top of :pytorch:`PyTorch`-based RPCs further enhances the system's responsiveness and overall performance.

 Architecture Components